tModLoader/tModLoader/PortingNotes_1.4.5.md

 - MessageID.NPCKillCountDeathTally -> Unused83 (Also deprecated)
 - MessageID.TEDisplayDollItemSync -> TEDisplayDollDataSync
 - MountID.Sets.FacePlayersVelocity removed.
 Now automatic for all minecarts
+- ItemID.Sets.SortingPriorityBossSpawns renamed to SortingPriorityMiscImportants
+- ItemID.Sets.BonusAttackSpeedMultiplier renamed to BonusMeleeSpeedMultiplier (double check that this doesn't only apply to melee weapons.
+I think it isn't limited currently)

 # Terraria update requests